geoff-project/coi/docs/api/coi.rst

-        Note that this function should not reset the environment’s random number generator(s); random variables in the environment’s state should be sampled independently between multiple calls to :meth:`reset()`.
-In other words, each call of :meth:`reset()` should yield an environment suitable for a new episode, independent of previous episodes.
+        Note that this function should not reset the environment’s random number generator(s); random variables in the environment’s state should be sampled independently between multiple calls to `reset()`.
+In other words, each call of `reset()` should yield an environment suitable for a new episode, independent of previous episodes.

         :return: The initial observation.